In 1899, Charlotte City Council purchased Charlotte Water Works Company to provide drinking water and fire protection for the City of Charlotte.

 1948 - An Industrial Waste Ordinance was adopted to provide treatment of industrial wastes that would otherwise be discharged into creeks.

 1949 - Charlotte's first use of fluoride as a dental health experiment project.
 The natural level of fluoride in the water was .05 - .10 parts per million (ppm).
-The experiment prescribed a dosage of 1.05 ppm.
+The experiment prescribed the dosage of 1.05 ppm.
 This level was maintained for a month.

 1950 - Charlotte population 134,042 served by 36,000 water meters.